-The Department of Health in England is discussing with medical defence organisations the introduction of a state-backed indemnity scheme for GPs in England.
+The Department of Health in England and the Welsh Government are discussing with medical defence organisations the introduction of a state-backed indemnity scheme for GPs in England and Wales.

 The rising cost of indemnity has been a major issue for GPs.
 MDDUS believes that the reasons for this are down to Government’s failure to take decisive action to reduce the increasing number and value of claims and the addition of significant new cost by the misguided lowering of the discount rate to -0.75%.
 Read more about the discount rate here